Inexpensive AI refers to artificial intelligence solutions that are

 and scikit-learn.
 These tools allow developers to build AI models

 without the need to purchase proprietary software.
+Concerns include licensing fees for AI software

-Cloud-based services: Cloud providers like Google Cloud, Amazon Web
+services: Cloud providers like

 Services, and Microsoft Azure offer AI services on a pay-as-you-go or